nightfall-love/DDLC-TheAnimatronicsStory/README.md

 </p>

-DDLC The Animatronics Story is a mod made by Aroko-chan for the **original** Doki Doki Literature Club that creates a new story for the original Literature Club.
+DDLC The Animatronics Story is a mod made by DOKI MICROSYSTEMS for the **original** Doki Doki Literature Club that creates a new story for the original Literature Club.

 > Additionaly [here](.github/CREDITS_HARDWARE.md) are all the contributors that create the modding system and my hardware.